getcarina/getcarina.com/_tutorials/2016-01-13-registry-on-cloud-files.md

     $ export RS_REGION=IAD
     ```

-1. Run the Docker registry service
+1. Run the Docker registry service.

     This whole code block loops over every segment in your cluster and issues a `docker run` command against each segment.